 How much spending money should I send with my camper?

 For overnight camp, most campers bring between $25-$50.
-All meals are provided, however late night pizza may be preordered from the Dorm Mom each night.
-There are also vendors in Jester Dormitory (near the dining hall).
+All meals are provided, however late night pizza may be pre-ordered online during registration OR from the Dorm Mom each night.
 For day campers, no money is necessary as lunch is provided and there is no vending/concessions available.
 Campers are responsible for securing and handling their own cash.
 The camp is not responsible for the loss or theft of money, nor do we police the spending habits of campers.

 How do I get in touch with my camper?

-For overnight camp, you may call the dormitory front desk at 512-471-3944.
+For overnight camp, you may call the dormitory front desk at Callaway House ((512) 582-0200) or Castilian ((512) 478-9811).
 Identify yourself as a basketball camp parent.
 The front desk staff will get your message to our resident assistant and we will deliver the message to your camper.
-For day camp, please call the basketball office during business hours at 512-471-8822.
+For day camp, please call the basketball office during business hours at 512-471-9802.